NecipAkgz/fhevm-example-factory/docs/openzeppelin/vesting-wallet.md

-Linear vesting wallet for ERC7984 tokens - amounts stay encrypted!
+Time-locked vesting wallet with fully encrypted token amounts.
+Implements linear vesting for ERC7984 confidential tokens.
+Vesting schedule, amounts, and release calculations all happen on encrypted values using FHE operations.
+Beneficiary can release vested tokens over time without revealing the total allocation or vesting progress to observers.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: